HMS Zebra (1780): Sloop

 In June 1793 Commander Robert Faulknor recommissioned Zebra.
 He sailed her for the Leeward Islands on 26 November.

 In 1794, Zebra participated in the capture of Martinique by the expeditionary force under the command of Admiral Sir John Jervis and Lieutenant General Sir Charles Grey.

-In February 1794 the English attacked Martinique.
+In February 1794 the British attacked Martinique.
 By 20 March, only Fort Bourbon and Fort Royal still held out.
 Jervis ordered the third rate ship of the line (64 guns), and the Zebra to take Fort Saint Louis.
 Asia was unable to get close, and so Commander Faulknor went in without Asias help.
 Despite facing heavy fire, Faulknor ran Zebra close under the walls.
 He and his ship's company then used Zebras boats to land.
 The British stormed the fort and captured it.
 Zebra lost only her pilot killed and four men wounded.
 Meanwhile the boats of the British fleet captured Fort Royal and two days later Fort Bourbon capitulated.

 Jervis promoted Faulknor to post-captain and gave him command of the French 28-gun sixth-rate frigate Bienvenue, which the British had captured at Fort Royal and which Jervis renamed in Faulknor's honour.
 In 1847, the feat earned the remaining survivors of Zebras crew the Naval General Service Medal with the clasp "Zebra 17 March 1794".
 The crew also qualified for the clasp "17 Mar.
 Boat Service 1794" for the capture of the French frigate Bienvenue and other vessels in Fort Royal Bay.

 In March Commander Richard Bowen replaced Faulknor, only to be replaced in April by Lieutenant Lancelot Skynner.
 Commander George Vaughn replaced Skynner within the month.
 On 14 April 1794 Zebra was present at the capture of Basse-Terre, Guadeloupe.

 Zebra returned to Fort Royal on 4 December with the French schooner Carmagnols, which she had taken on 30 November off Saint Lucia.
 Carmangnole had a crew of 35 men and was armed with 10 guns.
 French records show that Carmagnole was a schooner that the French Navy had commissioned in 1793 at Guadeloupe.
 Zebra had taken her after having run her ashore on La Désirade.